AshridgeTechnologies/elemento/stories/General usability Part 3.md

 General usability Part 3
 ========================

+- File open dialog clearly shows two lists of in browser or on disk
+- Recent files from disk
+- Prompt to keep or delete in browser copy when export
+- Property editor has option to show only props with values
+- Quick view of props with vvalues if hover over element in nav tree, or Ctrl-click, maybe
 - Ensure Types generated in order to allow references to each other - or highlight errors clearly
 - Highlight element in preview not working in form - link to data type?
 - ✅ Projects can be stored in OPFS file storage